 The University Retirement Oversight Committee, along with an independent financial advisor, Cammack Retirement Group, will continue to monitor this investment menu.
 In addition, these changes will allow the Retirement Savings Plan to reduce investment fees for certain options in the investment menu.
 More information about the streamlined investment menu can be found in the Streamlined Investment Menu Guide.

 New self-directed brokerage account available February 14, 2018

-The Retirement Savings Plan will make available a self-directed brokerage account, which provides access to more than 7,000 mutual fund investments for experienced investors and those who desire more investment choices.
+The Retirement Savings Plan now includes a self-directed brokerage account, which provides access to more than 7,000 mutual fund investments for experienced investors and those who desire more investment choices.

 New 457(b) plan offers the opportunity to save more*

-The University of Pittsburgh will offer a 457(b) plan option for curently employed faculty and staff**.
+The University of Pittsburgh offers a 457(b) plan option for currently employed faculty and staff**.
 With the 457(b) plan, additional contributions may be deducted from your pay either pre-tax or after-tax as Roth.
 These contributions are made in addition to the 401(a) and 403(b) contributions.
 The 457(b) plan offers added flexibility in how you save.
 Learn more.

 *Note: 457(b) plan provisions may be affected by tax reform.